 Are twin stims the same?

-Autistic twins may exhibit similar or different stimming behaviors.
+Autistic triplets may exhibit similar or different stimming behaviors.
 Sometimes, they may engage in stimming together, while other times, they may stim independently.
-You might also notice that one child’s stim might influence or set off the others.
+You might also notice that one autistic triplet’s stim might influence or set off the others.
 Like anything with twins, they might either be the same, or not!
 One twin mom shared that her twins both “…had flappy hands and bouncing on their butts before they could jump!
 First noticed at 8 months old.
 Identical twins with identical stims!”

 Mom Jenny talked about the different stims that her identical twin boys had – one prefers a shoelace and the other prefers a piece of cloth or plastic.
 Jesse “likes to rub it (the shoelace) and he likes to clap it…sometimes when he’s clapping it, he’s happy and he laughs…and sometimes he’s stressed out so he uses it to calm himself.”